Princeton45/DevOps-Cloud-Resume-Challenge/README.md

    - JavaScript: Handles the visitor counter functionality on the client side.
    - S3: Hosts the static website files (HTML, CSS, JS).
    - CloudFront: Provides content delivery and HTTPS security for the S3-hosted website.
-   - Route 53: Manages the custom domain name, pointing it to the CloudFront distribution.
+   - Custom Domain: Purchased from Porkbun, with DNS records configured to point to the CloudFront distribution.

 2. **Back-end**:
    - API Gateway: Exposes a RESTful API endpoint that the front-end can call.